Andrew Shoemaker

 Co-Chair 2012 Boulder/Flagstaff Mountain Stage, USA Pro Cycling Challenge

-Former President and Member, Bicycle Colorado Board
+Former President and Board Member, Bicycle Colorado

-Former Member, Outward Bound Wilderness Board
+Former Board Member, Outward Bound Wilderness

 Bar & Court Admissions: